transmute-industries/did-peer.js/packages/did-peer.js/README.md

   },
 });

-// throw the magic of ietf-json-patch update deltas can be inferred and signed! const delta = await peer.getSignedDelta( oldDoc, newDoc,
+// through the magic of ietf-json-patch update deltas can be inferred and signed! const delta = await peer.getSignedDelta( oldDoc, newDoc,